S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB3.md

 Your tree folder should be like:
 ```
-|-voting-dapp-2023
+- voting-dapp-2023
-|-voting-dapp-2023/hardhat
+   - hardhat
-|-voting-dapp-2023/frontend
+   - frontend
 ```
-So come back to your root folder:
+So if you were in hardhat folder, come back to your root folder:
 ```
 cd ..
 ```
-then
+then create the frontend folder

 ```
 mkdir frontend